nad1yah/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+Not too many challenges were encountered when creating this app (mainly due to the helpful prework instructions)!

 ## License